lynkfox/The-Bridge-Keeper/README.md

 * Additionaly, several repeative coding actions will be moved into functions to clean up the code.
 * Preperation will begin for moving this to its own js file, as well as working to impliment necessary libraries for other functions.

-### First update:
+### v0.2.0

 * Functions created
-* Jquery used for click(), as well as hiding and showing elements (by .css, not hide() or show() ..* Deliberate choice. hide() doesn't necessarily remove it from the page, where as .css('display', 'none') will take it out of consideration, removing blank spaces that could come from hidden elements (possibly)
+* Jquery used for click(), as well as hiding and showing elements (by .css, not hide() or show() )
+..
+Deliberate choice. hide() doesn't necessarily remove it from the page, where as .css('display', 'none') will take it out of consideration, removing blank spaces that could come from hidden elements (possibly).
 * No errors when the page loads! ... but nothing currently happening.
 Button click for Block/None will have to be further debugged in next update.

-## Second Update:
+## v0.2.1

 * Oops.
-Of coures Return ends a function. incrimental increase on character level was *after* Return.
+Of course Return ends a function. incrimental increase on character level was *after* Return.
 No incrimenting would take place.
 This has been fixed
 * Debuging console code added: Button is calling the nextQuestion function properly, and properly (after some debugging) cycling through all 3 characters and questions.
 Arthur still needs a use case to switch him to a seperate question, but this will come.
 * Either dialogueDisAppear or checkQuestion is still not providing the proper div elements to be unhidden.
 Further debuging required.

+## v0.2.2

+* Change in way return's were being handled from each expression (cleaner, less scope issues, less variables hanging about)
+* discovered bug: untyped variables don't throw errors when you pass a string and are trying to check it against an int.
+Fixed.
+* wrapped the whole thing in a proper IIFE: No messy global variables
+* div Elements are now being changed when the button is clicked.
+* additional code will be needed to close last div function and open new one.